dcfwight/Bookmark-server/README.md

   * Use of .encode().
     * This is an in-built method of str, used to convert string format to binary required when sending over HTML.
+  * Use of environment variable in configuring for Heroku

 ### Setup
 * This project used Python3